-Stage 1: Put tea, sugar, dried fruit and mixed spice in a large bowl, cover with cling film and leave to soak overnight.
+- Put tea, sugar, dried fruit and mixed spice in a large bowl, cover with cling film and leave to soak overnight.

-Add the beaten egg to make a smooth mixture.
+- Add the beaten egg to make a smooth mixture.

-TIP Use a skewer to test, it should pull out cleanly when cooked.
+- Bake in the preheated oven for about 1 hour 40 minutes.
+Use a skewer to test, it should pull out cleanly when cooked.

-Turn out and cool on a wire tray.
+- Turn out and cool on a wire tray.

 You May Also Enjoy 11 Easy Halloween Cookie Recipes The Kids Will Adore